 Tonina Ruins in Mexico: City of the Sacred Mayan Calendar

-It is 150 miles north of Izapa, considered by Mayan authorities such as Vincent Malström and John Major Jenkins to be the birthplace of the Mayan 260-day Sacred Calendar conventionally called the tzolkin, and perhaps even of the Mayan 365-day solar calendar and the 5,125-year-Long Count calendar.
+It is 150 miles north of Izapa, considered by authorities such as Vincent Malström and John Major Jenkins to be the birthplace of the Mayan 260-day Sacred Calendar conventionally called the tzolkin, and perhaps even of the Mayan 365-day solar calendar and the 5,125-year-Long Count calendar.

-Numbers of the Sacred Calendar are the Blueprint for the Toniná Acropolis
+Numbers of the Sacred Calendar are the blueprint for the Toniná Acropolis

 “In February, 2012, it was discovered by Shay Addams that numerous references to the 260-day Sacred Calendar appear in Toniná’s architectural design and structural detail — more than enough to indicate that Toniná was either devoted to studying, teaching and developing the Sacred Calendar; or that it encodes the mathematics necessary for future generations to reconstruct this calendar; or both.
 Epigraphal and other evidence supports this proposition.

-Archaeologist Juan Yadeun, who excavated the site for Mexico’s Instituto Nacional de Antropologia e Historia in 1981 and continues to do so, reports that there are 260 steps in the central staircase from the base to the twin temples at the top.
+Archaeologist Juan Yadeun, who excavated the site for Mexico’s Instituto Nacional de Antropologia e Historia in 1981 and continues to do so, has reported that there are 260 steps in the central staircase leading from the base to the twin temples at the top.
 This matches the number of days in the Sacred Calendar.
 Other key numbers from of Maya cosmology can be found in the inscriptions at Toniná, as well as mythical lore about the creation mythos of the Maya.

 Cornerstone Numbers of the Mayan Sacred Calendar Are in the Tonina Acropolis

 A 20 x 13 grid, the calendar board was used to determine the day sign of any date in the calendar and is used in Mayan astrology and to schedule ceremonial and mundane activities.